BSCDeveloper/FilesManager/README.md

   $user->images()->delete(); //only remove files from bbdd
   ```

-  > If you use mass delete of Eloquent only files will be deleted from database.
+  > Remember, if you use mass delete of Eloquent only files will be deleted from database.

   ### Copy Files
   To copy many files use method `copyFiles` or `copyFilesToModel`.